Code-Institute-Submissions/Johnathonanon-project-4_JulyResub/README.md

 ![Picture of Index Page - logged in](static/readme_images/indexpage2.png)

-- **Data Structures**
+- **Back End**

-  - The main data structure used in this application is Advert Model.
+  - The main data structure used in this application is the Advert Model.
+This is then used to populate a form, which in turn is rendered to the user via a view, and a template, and allows them to create an advert.
+The index page populates a list of all Advert objects in the databse sorting by most recently created.

-  - Two classes are also used in this application, one for Player, and one Monster.
-Player is initialised at the very start as the 'player' variable and is used in ever function except for 'start'.
-The Monster class is initialised in the run_battle function and an instance created using the values in room_list as well as the monster_presence value.
+  - The My Adverts page allows users to view their own posted adverts with the option to edit or delete as required.
+Thus full CRUD functionality is implemented.

 ### Features Left to Implement